 In addition to the "serious" measures mentioned above as tools for dealing with home burglaries, you should know that some tips and tricks can help you in your efforts against this unfortunate phenomenon:

 If you plan to leave your house for the night or even for a long time during the day, Ensure that the average person who passes by your door will think there are people inside.
 It can be easily accomplished by simple measures like leaving lights on/the TV or radio on Etc.

 A lot of evidence suggests that leaving lights (or TV) on - can help prevent burglary.
 Unfortunately, the same sources will also tell you that while this may help with some of them, many other burglars will still try their luck and knock on your door to see if anyone is inside.
-Therefore, we recommend combining this little tip with the technological means mentioned above, such as a 'Smart' front door lock, which allows you to answer back to anyone who knocks from your phone even if you are on the other side of the globe.
+Therefore, we recommend combining this little tip with the technological means mentioned above, such as a 'Smart' front door lock, which transmits to your cell phone and allows you to answer back to anyone who knocks from your phone even if you are on the other side of the globe.

 This combination of measures can help you drastically lower your chances of becoming a home burglary victim and thus protect your home from crime.

 Another helpful trick is getting some help from friends and family.

 Ensure one of your friends or distant family members comes to your house occasionally to check on his condition.

 Suppose you went on vacation or a business trip for a few days.
 Most burglars gather preliminary information before breaking in to understand the ideal time and course of action.
 Therefore, If a family member or friend drops by your house occasionally, Things will be much more complicated for the burglar to gather preliminary information properly.
 By the way, try not to post about your upcoming vacation on social media.
 Just between us, no one cares (except the burglars...).